Norma Talmadge: Hollywood films

 Throughout the 1920s, Talmadge continued to triumph in films such as 1920's Yes or No, The Branded Woman, Passion Flower (1921), and The Sign on the Door (1921).
 The next year, she had the most popular film of her entire career, Smilin' Through (1922) directed by Sidney Franklin.
 One of the greatest screen romances of the silent film era, it was remade twice, in 1932 with Norma Shearer, and in 1941 with Jeanette MacDonald.

-After Smilin' Through, Schenck closed the New York studios and Norma and Constance moved to Hollywood to join Keaton and Natalie.
+After Smilin' Through, Schenck closed the New York studios and Norma and Constance moved to Hollywood to join Natalie and her husband, film star Buster Keaton.
 Talmadge's Hollywood films were different from her New York films.
 Bigger and glossier, they were fewer but more varied, often with period or exotic settings.
 She teamed with cinematographer Tony Gaudio and some of Hollywood's finest costume designers for a more glamorous image.
 She also worked with top-flight directors such as Frank Lloyd, Clarence Brown, and Frank Borzage.
 With help from films directed by her first husband Joseph M. Schenck, she became one of the highest-paid actresses of the 1920s.